f-o-a-m/chanterelle/docs/deployments.rst

 1. The solc artifact ``build/SimpleStorage.json``
 2. The generated PureScript file ``src/Contracts/SimpleStorage.purs``

-In the module ``Contracts.SimpleStorage``, you will find a function
+In the PureScript module ``Contracts.SimpleStorage``, you will find a function

 .. code-block:: haskell